-Boeing is facing multiple significant business challenges.
-The two most prominent involve the 737-MAX and the global public health response to try and slow the spread of COVID-19.
+Boeing over the past years has been dealing with multiple significant business challenges.
+The two most prominent involve the 737-MAX, the global public health response to try and slow the spread of COVID-19, and recently greater market shares in competitors.